-In Device Manager, I'm guessing that Logic will show up right away as an unknown device with a warning icon next to it.
+In Device Manager, Logic might show up right away as an unknown device with a warning icon next to it.
 Right-click this and select Update Driver.

 Select the second option for "Browse my computer for driver software."

-Use the Browse button to direct the driver wizard to the Drivers folder, which is located where the Logic software was installed.
-Make sure the "Include Subfolders" checkbox is checked.
+Use the Browse button to direct the driver wizard to the Drivers folder, which is detailed above under the section titled Location of Driver Files.

 Next, it will ask you for the device type.
 Select "Universal Serial Bus Controllers."

 This option is only present if no existing driver is installed.
 If a driver is already installed, this step will be skipped.

 Now you will be presented with a window like shown below.
 Click the "Have Disk..." button.

 Click "Have Disk..."

 This will open the install from the disk window, which will assume that you have inserted an installation disk into drive A with the drivers.
 Click browse, navigate to the drivers folder, which is detailed above under the section titled Location of Driver Files, and select

 Install From Disk - Click Browse